waleed46shah/NextJSTemplate/README.md

 - Utilize Tailwind CSS utility classes and components for styling and layout.

 8. Data filtering and searching:
-- Implement filtering and searching functionality for data lists or tables.
+- Implement filtering and searching functionality for data lists or tables (filter by category and brand).
 - Allow users to apply filters based on specific criteria and search for specific records.
 - Update the displayed data dynamically based on the applied filters or search query.